Drivers, experience and crash history

 Who drives your car

-For policies as of September 1, 2019, one of the biggest changes you’ll notice when you renew your insurance is that we will ask you to list who drives your car.
+For policies effective September 1, 2019, one of the biggest changes you’ll notice when you buy or renew your insurance is that we will ask you to list who drives your car.

 Listing drivers won’t necessarily mean you pay more.
 It will depend on each listed driver’s experience and crash history.